 Schell states that in "modern" warfare, people fight in small groups, often as individuals, against an enemy they can't see.
 Therefore, commanders need to know how individuals are likely to react and how they can be influenced.
 A unit may well have soldiers from diverse backgrounds, so the commander has to have an appreciation of their culture.
 Similar lessons apply further up the command hierarchy; a general must know his subordinates and how to motivate them: "Furthermore, each one reacts differently at different times, and must be handled each time according to his particular reaction", Schell gives a crude example in the book, but despite the crudity, the underlying lesson is clear.

 He has some valid points to make about the need for individuals to exert some measure of control over their situation.
 Soldiers that wait under hostile fire have time to think and become stressed because they can't change their situation; they lie waiting for bullets to hit them.
-Soldiers on patrol are more at risk, but their destiny is in their hands so they're willing to go out and take control over their situation.
+Soldiers on patrol are more at risk, but their destiny is in their hands so they're willing to go out and take control of their situation.
 He talks about soldiers under fire moving their position to be more secure: "it makes no difference whether or not the security is real; it is simply a question of feeling that it is".

 Men under fire need some measure of security.
-Schell gives examples of commanders who ordered his men to have haircuts while their position was being shelled.
+Schell gives examples of a commander who ordered his men to have haircuts while their position was being shelled.
 The point isn't the haircuts, the point is the sense of normality the haircutting process gave.
 Even though men died during the shelling, morale stayed high because the team had a sense of security.

 Experience matters in many ways